yveshoebeke/strexplode/README.md

 <sup>Note: - ```strexpode_test``` can now be executed.
 See Example, below. - To compile only: ```make compile```</sup>

-Move ```strexplode.h``` to your local C library or in your project directory and indicate this to your compiler accordingly.
+Move ```strexplode.h``` to your local C library or your project locale.
+Flag this to your compiler accordingly.

 ---